 When we started in 2002, a time of war in Sri Lanka, we were able to reach only children’s homes.
 At the time we identified 5 children homes, in poor economic condition, in Eastern Province and tried to meet the basic requirement such as accommodation, clothes, food and medicines for children in these homes through contributions by friends of uthawi.
-Some of the homes had corrupt management that not only stopped children from directly interacting with us but also did not meet the requirements of the children.
-This restricted our work to one children’s home a rural organization in Eastern Province and a school in the Upcountry.

 After the war, from the latter half of 2009 we have extended our activities to Art, Literature and Social Development Association in Arasaditheevu in Batticaloa and Kandhaloya Tamil Vidyalayam, Nawalapitiya focusing on education and personality development skills for children in these regions.